kylebarron/transitland_wrapper/README.md

   geometries.
 Not used for Polygon geometries.
 - served_by: search by operator onestop_id or route onestop_id
 - gtfs_id: ID used in a GTFS feed's stops.txt file
+- per_page: number of results per page, by default 50
 ```

 ### Operators